-1. The 5GMS Application Provider provisions the 5GMS AF via reference point M1, including an Energy Information exposure configuration intended for the Energy Information AF instantiated in the 5GMS AF.
-The Energy Information exposure configuration may identify application(s) that fall within its scope.
+1. The 5GMS Application Provider provisions the 5GMS AF via reference point M1, including a Provisioning Session resource, any other required resources and an Energy Information exposure configuration intended for the Energy Information AF instantiated in the 5GMS AF.
+The Energy Information exposure configuration can identify application(s) that fall within its scope.

-2. The Energy Information AF subscribes to receive NF Energy Information reporting from the Energy Information Function via reference point E12, if relevant.
+2. The Energy Information AF can subscribe to receive NF Energy Information reporting from the Energy Information Function via reference point E12, including the Application Identifier of interest, and requests an immediate report.

+In response, the Energy Information Function responds with an NF Energy Information report.

+NOTE 1: The NF Energy Information report reflects baseline energy consumption of the RAN and the Core Network.

-3. The 5GMS AF configures the 5GMS AS via reference point M3, including details of the Energy Information AF instantiated in the 5GMS AF.
+3. The Energy Information AF can configure the 5GMS AS via reference point E3, optionally including the callback notification location exposed by the Energy Information AF instantiated in the 5GMS AF and, in the subscription, the Application Identifier of interest.

-4. Based on configuration received from the 5GMS AF in the previous step, the 5GMS AS obtains an AS Energy Information collection configuration from the Energy Information AF via reference point E3, if relevant.
-This includes a callback endpoint on the Energy Information AF for submitting AS Energy Information reports.
+4. If it has not already done so in the previous step, the Energy Information AF can subscribe to receive AS Energy Information reporting from the 5GMS AS via reference point E3, including the Application Identifier of interest.

-At some later point:
+The 5GMS AS responds to the subscription with an AS Energy Information report containing the most recent information available.

+At some later point, a media delivery session is initiated and, as part of this, the collection of energy information collection is also initiated:

-5. The 5GMS-Aware Application initiates a new media delivery session with the Media Session Handler via reference point M6, including a request to enable energy-related information collection and reporting.
+5. The 5GMS-Aware Application initiates a new media delivery session with the Media Session Handler via reference point M6, potentially including a flag that enables energy-related information collection and reporting.